mlbonniec/MMM-Coinbase/README.md

 |`apiSecret`|API Secret Key from Coinbase.<br><br>**Type:** `string` **REQUIRED**<br>**Example:**`OwABcDaA5fxK3QTV3gjwvOk358juuXti`<br>**Default value:** none|

 ## Use
-Now you can fully use MagicMirror and the MMM-Coinbase module to display your wallet !
+Now you can fully use MagicMirror and the MMM-Coinbase module to display your wallets !
 Enjoy it well !

 ## Contributing
 If you find any problems, bugs or have questions, please [open a GitHub issue](https://github.com/mlbonniec/MMM-Coinbase/issues) in this repository.